 These are office based positions in IBM locations including the following.
 Opportunities in these locations will vary based on demand & will be deleted as filled:

 MA -Boston, Cambridge, CO - Littleton

 Required Technical and Professional Expertise

-* Interpreting research insights and building understanding of the subject matter to design for user and market resonance
+Interpreting research insights and building understanding of users and context

 Preferred Technical and Professional Expertise

 Experience or familiarity with designing for accessibility standards

 Degree in User Experience Design, Human Computer Interaction, Human Factors, Information Architecture, or related field